JPepperwood123/hello-world-kernel/README.md

+# About
+Creates a kernel module that prints "Hello World" when you insert the module into the kernel, and prints "Goodbye!" when you remove it

+# Getting Started

+## Navigating the Repository

+There are two files present in this repository:

 1. First download img VM image
 2. Then download script practice.sh, and ensure both of them are in the same directory
 3. Rename it to run-vm.sh